DavideAlidosi/May9/ReadMe.txt

 May9 Pro 1.2.6 - A new user experience for Autodesk Maya 2017

 Release Note:
-- Tested and develop on Maya 2017 Update 3 and MtoA 1.4.2
+- Tested and develop on Maya 2017 Update 3 and MtoA 2.0.0
 - May9 Workspaces do non autosave, this fix some minor bug on Maya 2017 UI but need manually save the workspace changes
+- AlShaders and jf-nested-dielectric do not work on MtoA 2.0.0 due binary compatibility

 Installation Instruction: